New publication is a go-to reference on all things biosimilars

 - Regulations and frequently-evolving FDA guidance applicable to biosimilar applications

-The Goodwin author includes Alexandra Valenti as senior editors, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Linnea Cipriano, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Christopher Holding, Zachariah Holmes, William James, William Jay, Alexandra Lu, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Steven Tjoe, Josh Weinger, Daryl Wiesen, Huiya Wu and Keith Zullow.
+The Goodwin author includes Alexandra Valenti as senior editors, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Linnea Cipriano, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Christopher Holding, Zachariah Holmes, William James, William Jay, Alexandra Lu, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Steven Tjoe, Josh Weinger, Daryl Wiesen, and Huiya Wu.

 Goodwin is pleased to offer clients and friends a 10% discount on the purchase of the guide.
 Use code 10BIOSIM (valid through 12/31/19).
 To purchase from Thomson Reuters, click here.